Kids are upstaging their political parents — by acting like kids

 "This is my Guy!!!," Andrew Giuliani tweeted Tuesday, linking to the C-Span clip.

-Supreme Court Chief Justice John Roberts' irrepressible son Jack, then 4 years old, gained attention for his enthusiastic dancing during the 2005 ceremony when former President Obama was introducing Roberts as a Supreme Court nominee.
+Supreme Court Chief Justice John Roberts' irrepressible son Jack, then 4 years old, gained attention for his enthusiastic dancing during the 2005 ceremony when former President George W. Bush was introducing Roberts as a Supreme Court nominee.
 And an infamous Oval Office photo features the young son of a Secret Service agent face-planting into a couch as his parents chat in the background.

 Sometimes the kiddie cuteness is slightly engineered — as when the White House made an event out of Take Our Kids to Work Day with kids acting as Secret Service agents and reporters.

-Note: Correction: This story was first published on June 7, 2024.
-It was updated on June 11, 2024, to correct that John Roberts was nominated to the Supreme Court by George W. Bush, not Barack Obama.